About The Global Paroxysmal Nocturnal Hemoglobinuria (PNH) Patient Registry

-Paroxysmal Nocturnal Hemoglobinuria (PNH) is a rare blood disease that causes red blood cells to break apart1.
+Paroxysmal Nocturnal Hemoglobinuria (PNH) is a rare blood disease that causes red blood cells to break apart.
 PNH is characterized by destruction of red blood cells (hemolytic anemia), blood clots (thrombosis), and impaired bone marrow function (not making enough of the three blood components).
 PNH affects 1-1.5 persons per million of the population.
 It can appear at any age and in any race or gender.
 It is most often diagnosed in people in their 30s and 40s.
-Aplastic Anemia is the only known risk factor for developing PNH and people with PNH can share symptoms with aplastic anemia patients, such as low blood cell counts.
+Aplastic anemia is the only known risk factor for developing PNH and people with PNH can share symptoms with aplastic anemia patients, such as low blood cell counts.
 Treatment for PNH varies based on severity of symptoms.

 What is a Patient Registry?

 A patient registry is an online data system that systematically collects, stores, and retrieves patient data for analysis in research studies.
-The Global PNH Patient Registry serves to:

 What types of data will be collected in the Global PNH Patient Registry?
 Is the data secure?